steaks/codeducky/madelson/Processes.md

 This code is quite verbose; unfortunately it's quite buggy as well.

 One of the first problems we notice with this code is that the Arguments property on ProcessStartInfo is just a string.
 If the arguments we are passing are dynamic, we'll need to provide the appropriate escape logic before concatenating to prevent things like spaces in file paths from breaking.
-Escaping windows command line arguments is ridiculously complex; luckily, the code needed to implement it is well documented in [TODO link] this StackOverflow post.
+Escaping windows command line arguments is oddly complex; luckily, the code needed to implement it is well documented in <a href="http://stackoverflow.com/questions/5510343/escape-command-line-arguments-in-c-sharp">this StackOverflow post</a>.
 Thus, the first change we'll make is to add escaping logic:

 <pre>
 ...
-// Escape() implementation based on the SO post Arguments = string.Join(" ", arguments.Select(Escape)),
+// Escape() implementation based on the SO post Arguments = string.Join(" ", new[] { arg1, arg2, ... }.Select(Escape)),
 ...
 </pre>

 A less-obvious problem is that of deadlocking.
 All three process streams (in, out, and error) are finite in how much content they can buffer.
 If the internal buffer fills up, then whoever is writing to the stream will block.
 In this code, for example, we don't read from the out and error streams until after the process has exited.
 That means that we could find ourselves in a case where Node exhausts it's error buffer.
-In that case, Node would block on writing to standard error, while our .NET process is blocked reading to the end of standard out.
+In that case, Node would block on writing to standard error, while our .NET app is blocked reading to the end of standard out.
 Thus, we've found ourselves in a deadlock!

-The Process API provides a method that seems designed for dealing with this: [TODO name] [TODO link].
-With this method, you can subscribe to asynchronous "DataReceived" events instead of reading from the output streams directly.
+The Process API provides a method that seems designed for dealing with this: <a href="http://msdn.microsoft.com/en-us/library/system.diagnostics.process.beginoutputreadline(v=vs.110).aspx">BeginOutput/ErrorReadLine</a>.
+With this method, you can subscribe to asynchronous "<a href="http://msdn.microsoft.com/en-us/library/system.diagnostics.process.outputdatareceived(v=vs.110).aspx">DataReceived</a>" events instead of reading from the output streams directly.
 That way, you can listen to both streams at once.
 Unfortunately, this method provides no way to know when the last bit of data has been received.
 Because everything is asynchronous, it is possible (and I have observed this) for events to fire after WaitForExit() has returned.

-Luckily, we can provide our own workaround using Tasks:
+Luckily, we can provide our own workaround using Tasks to asynchronously read from the streams while we wait for Node to exit:

 <pre>
 ...